killera/killera.github.com/_drafts/2013-12-02-using-matplotlib-to-analyse-locust-performance-test-results.md

 >**--http://matplotlib.org**

-Before getting hands dirty, let's follow the convention to get a "hello, world"-like example.
+Before getting hands dirty, let's follow the convention to start with a "hello, world"-like example.

 We use the interactive python - ipython to write the code: